Parkour Shoes

 Comfort:

-Note: Most shoes have a wear in period (1-2 weeks) for grip and shoe flexibility to really shine.
+Note: Most shoes need a short break-in period (about 1–2 weeks) before grip and flexibility really reach their full potential.

 Staff Recommended Shoes